Mury12/mm-ws/README.md

-# MM-WS - PHP Webservice Template @v0.12.1-beta1 (Breaking changes!)
+# MM-WS - PHP Webservice Template @v0.12.1-beta2

-__V0.12.x is is migrating to PHP 8.x, and older versions will be marked as stale.__
+**V0.12.x is is migrating to PHP 8.x, and older versions will be marked as stale.**

 > V0.12.1-beta0 does not support backwards compat with v0.11.x or lower.